eic/drich-dev/README.md

     thus it is unlikely you will need to have SSH access to `juggler`.
   - Checkout the appropriate branches of each repository, depending on your needs
     - see [Branches and Pull Requests](doc/branches.md)
-    - for example, currently the IRT code runs in `juggler` and relies on a custom data model in `EDM4eic`, neither of which have been merged to the main branches; the "IRT Development" branches are recommended for running the IRT code for now, until IRT is integrated with the new reconstruction framework
+    - for example, currently the IRT code relies on a custom data model in `EDM4eic`, which has not been merged to the main branches; the "IRT Development" branches are recommended for running the IRT code for now, until IRT is integrated with the new reconstruction framework
     - see also the [project page](https://github.com/orgs/eic/projects/4/views/1)
       for more up-to-date information
   - Follow directions below to build each module